Top blog articles

 3. Leyland Cypress (fast-growing)

 A popular tree for privacy, the Leyland Cypress is a fast-growing, beautiful evergreen that is great for full coverage in large, well-drained front yards.
-They require mild to moderate temperatures.
+They require mild to moderate temperatures and grow well in a variety of soil types.

 Height: 40-60 feet in rows, 70 feet alone